ventureful/svelte-go-task/README.md

 ### Easy

-Style this application a little bit, JUST a little bit.
+Style this application a little bit.
 Show that you know how to use grid and flex.
 Do everything using TailwindCss.
 Extend the theme with primary and secondary colors.

 ### Easy